laravel-liberu/documentation/docs/frontend/accessories.md

 Accessories

-This package contains a suite of reusable components that can be used exclusively within the Enso ecosystem.
+This package contains a suite of reusable components that can be used exclusively within the Liberu ecosystem.

 For live examples and demos, you may visit [liberu.co.uk](https://www.liberu.co.uk)